Dr. Laurence Sherr with piano performance major

 category of the Music Teacher's National Association Statewide Competition in Fall of 2003.

 Students who focus on composition while at KSU pursue a variety of courses that help them gain increasing compositional skill and experience.
 A number of KSU composition students have gone on to graduate composition programs at nationally recognized institutions.
 Prizes and awards received by KSU students include top prizes of the Georgia Music Teachers Association composition competition and subsequent recognition at the regional Music Teachers National Association competition.
 One KSU composition student won the H. Robert Reynolds Composer’s Competition, resulting in a performance of his wind ensemble work at Carnegie Hall.
-Most composition students pursue a Bachelor of Arts degree or a Bachelor of Music in Performance (since there is not currently a degree in composition).
+Composition students pursue a Bachelor of Arts degree with a concentration in Composition.

 Composition students in the School of Music at Kennesaw State: